Approved by the Committee on Licensure on December 18, 2023

 Policy

 The American Society of Civil Engineers (ASCE) supports requiring a minimum of fifteen (15) documented professional development hours (PDHs) per annum to maintain continuing professional competency, including ethics training, as a condition for maintaining status as a licensed Professional Engineer.
-ASCE also supports uniformity of continuing professional development requirements among licensing jurisdictions, specifically through common topic and hour requirements, renewal periods, and documentation.
+ASCE also supports uniformity of continuing professional development requirements among licensing jurisdictions, specifically through common topic and PDH requirements, renewal periods, and documentation requirements.
+It is essential that practicing civil engineers remain current with advances in technology, understanding of our world, and societal expectations to maintain professional competency.

 Issue

-It is essential that practicing civil engineers remain current with rapid advances in technology, our understanding of our world and societal expectations to maintain competency.
-Consequently, state licensing boards have placed an increasing emphasis on continuing professional development in both technical and non-technical content as a condition for maintaining and renewing licenses.
-Non-technical content includes training in ethics, standards of practice, codes of conduct, risk assessment management and other methods of professional practice essential for competent practice.
+State licensing boards have placed an increasing emphasis on continuing professional development in both technical and non-technical content as a condition for maintaining and renewing professional licenses.
+Non-technical content can include training in ethics, standards of practice, codes of conduct, risk assessment management and other methods of professional practice essential for competent practice.

 Rationale